Who qualifies as 65 or older?

 The standard deduction for decedents is the same as if the taxpayer had lived the entire year, with one exception: if taxpayers die before their 65th birthday, the higher standard deduction does not apply.

-Armando died on November 24, 2011.
-He would have been 65 if he had reached his birthday on December 12, 2011.
-He does not qualify for a higher standard deduction, even though he was born before January 2, 1947.
+Armando died on November 24.
+He would have been 65 if he had reached his birthday on December 12 of that same year.
+He does not qualify for a higher standard deduction because he died before reaching his 65th birthday.